mlroger5/prism-lab/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
+          - Principal Investigator
-          - Lab Director
+          - Research Faculty
-          - Graduate Students
+          - Graduate Research Assistants
+          - Undergraduate Research Assistants
       sort_by: Params.last_name
       sort_ascending: true
     design: